philholden/subdivide/README.md

 Subdivide was inspired by [Blender's](http://blender.orgs) subdividable UI.
 I have wanted to implement this on the web for ages.
 Final kick to get it done was seeing [this discussion](https://github.com/gaearon/redux-devtools/issues/41#issuecomment-129898889) on the `redux-devtools` repo.

-Subdivde uses [redux](https://github.com/rackt/redux) to manage state thanks to [@gaearon](https://github.com/gaearon) for the great library, talks and docs.
+Subdivde uses [redux](https://github.com/rackt/redux) to manage state.
+Thanks to [@gaearon](https://github.com/gaearon) for the great library, talks, docs and feedback.

 Work bagan in a hackathon at [NCR Edinburgh](http://ncredinburgh.com).
-A big thanks to them for allowing me to open source it so I can continue to work on it in my own time.
+A big thanks to them for allowing it to be open sourced so I can continue to work on it in my own time.